enyasteyn/Final_Biocomputing_Assignment/README.md

 3. Sequence alignment using BWA-MEM against the reference genome.
 4. Conversion and sorting using samtools to produce sorted BAM files.
 5. Variant Calling using BCFTOOLS_CALL to generate raw variant calls in bcf format.
-6. Variant Filtering using CALL_VAR to produce high-quality SNPs in vcf format.
+6. Variant Filtering using CALL_VAR to produce high-quality single nucleotide polymorphisms (SNPs) in vcf format.

-# Confirm efficient Variant Calling
+# Variant Validation
-A random SNP was selected from the vcf file.
+To confirm the accuracy of the variant calling step, a random SNP from the vcf file and visualised using IGV.

-Bam file and .bai file was uploaded to IGV to visualise the vcf file as well as the genome file.
+The BAM file, along with its index (.bai) and the reference genome (chr19), were loaded in IGV.

 The following visualisation was seen on IGV:
 <img width="1565" height="693" alt="image" src="https://github.com/user-attachments/assets/9e0f3b1c-7ef5-4417-b632-513815a7df28" />
+**Figure 1:** IGV visualisation of a SNP on chromosome 19 at position 5,461,428.

+At the genomic position 5,461,428, a clear SNP was observed which is highlighted in red.
+The variation shows the reference base, T, changing to a C.
+Multiple aligned reads show a consistent base different from the reference sequence at this position.

+# Structured variant database
+A sqlite3 database was created and called variants.db.

+The variants table was created using the following fields: chromosome TEXT - The chromosome identifier position INTEGER - The location of the SNP on the chromosome ref_allele TEXT - The base from the reference genome alt_allele TEXT - The base from the vcf file quality REAL - The phred score as a real number

+The vcf file was converted to a tsv file to extract the data and store it in the database using te following command:

+bcftools query -f '%CHROM\t%POS\t%REF\t%ALT\t%QUAL\n' variants.vcf > variants.tsv

+# Usuage
+This workflow was executed using provided data and reference files